How the CIA Aims to Keep a Footprint in Afghanistan

 “Our main objective is to bring security and to remove Taliban threats in Khost,” he explained, puffing out smoke from his cigarette.
 The CIA did not respond to several requests for comment.

 At the negotiating table, the war with the Taliban may be nearing a formal end.
 “We have made excellent progress,” U.S. envoy Zalmay Khalilzad tweeted on Monday, suggesting he was close to “completing a potential deal with the Taliban that would allow for a conditions-based [U.S.] troop withdrawal.”
 But, quietly, the CIA is making plans to leave behind proxy forces that will remain long after any formal U.S. pullout.
-And in the long run, these forces could be a wild card that determines that extent of Taliban influence in post-NATO Afghanistan—and possibly even the survival of the government in Kabul, which is not current party to the peace talks.
+And in the long run, these forces could be a wild card that determines the extent of Taliban influence in post-NATO Afghanistan—and possibly even the survival of the government in Kabul, which is not current party to the peace talks.

 The KPF is the most prominent of several CIA-sponsored elite paramilitary forces along the porous border with Pakistan, a major supporter of the Afghan Taliban.
 The KPF emerged out of a militia in the Afghan Military Forces and became a U.S.-funded force even before the Afghan National Army was created.
 Because Khost has a long border with Pakistan, one of the KPF’s main tasks is to secure the border and cap the flow of terrorists.
 While they started in Khost, they also operate in other Taliban-heavy provinces, such as neighboring Paktia, Ghazni, and even far away in Jowzjan, according to Qais and other KPF soldiers interviewed by Foreign Policy.